orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.copy`
 - Say some modular structure: send traversing left & right simultaneously, and cancel each other out
 - Copy as traversing entire structure

-`.equivalent`, `.compose` ; up the arity, probably makes less sense?
-- Basically: does there exist a single connection between the two?
-- Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

 ---